Roberta Anastase

 Roberta Alma Anastase ([roˈberta anasˈtase]; born 27 March 1976 in Ploiești, Romania) is a Romanian politician and former first female President of the Chamber of Deputies of Romania between 19 December 2008 and 3 July 2012.

 She was a member of the Democratic Liberal Party (PDL), affiliated to the European People's Party–European Democrats, and became an MEP on 1 January 2007 with the accession of Romania to the European Union.
 She also represented Romania at the 1996 Miss Universe competition.

 Early life

 She attended the Faculty of Sociology at the University of Bucharest in the mid-1990s and from 1998 to 2000 she has in-depth her studies in the field of the European issues by studying at the Faculty of Political Sciences of the same university.
 She was concerned about European and Romanian political systems as well as issues related to citizens' participation in democratic life, their presence in the polls and how the citizens are influenced by electoral campaigns.

 In November 2006 and November 2008, she was a member of the European Parliament, the member of the Committee on Foreign Affairs and the Deputy Head of the Subcommittee on Security and Defense.

-Her father, Cornel Anastase, before 1989 was a director of the 1st May factory in Ploiești, and then, a sub prefect of Prahova.
+Her father, Cornel Anastase, before 1989 was a director of the 1st May factory in Ploiești, and then, a sub-prefect of Prahova County.